passengerious/project_init/README.md

 It does three things:

-1. Creates the `.agents/` workspace structure.
+1. Creates the `.agents/` workspace structure with memory store under `.agents/memory-bank/`.
 2. Creates generic/global skill symlinks under `.agents/skills/`.
-3. Creates the canonical memory store under `.agents/memory-bank/` if files do not already exist.

 The global skill bundles it scaffolds are: